broadinstitute/CellBender/docs/source/usage/index.rst

       difficulties in calling which droplets contain cells.)

 * Create some validation plots of various analyses with and without ``cellbender remove-background``.
-One convenient way to do this is in ``scanpy`` and storing the raw count matrix and the background-removed count matrix as separate `"layers" <https://anndata.readthedocs.io/en/latest/generated/anndata.AnnData.layers.html>`_.
+One convenient way to do this is in ``scanpy``, storing the raw count matrix and the background-removed count matrix as separate `"layers" <https://anndata.readthedocs.io/en/latest/generated/anndata.AnnData.layers.html>`_.

-    * UMAPs with and without (on the same set of cell barcodes)
+    * UMAPs with and without CellBender (on the same set of cell barcodes)
-    * Marker gene dotplots and violin plots (you should see less background)
+    * Marker gene dotplots and violin plots before and after CellBender (you should see less background noise)

 * Directly subtract the output count matrix from the input count matrix and take a close look at what was removed.